raphaelgyory/django-rest-messaging/docs/django-rest-messaging.md

     The function will receive as arguments
     1. the request and
     2. the ids of the participants that we try to add.
-    It must return a list containing the ids of the users that can be added in the thread.
+    It must return a list containing the ids of the participants that can be added in the thread.
     """
     # so for instance, if you whish to allow messaging only between staff members you could do
     valid_ids = []